koppi/rm501/README.md

 ## Control

 * Control via keyboard:
-  * Q, W, E, R, T – increase the joint values for waist, shoulder, elbow, pitch and roll,
+  * Q, W, E, R, T: increase the joint values for waist, shoulder, elbow, pitch and roll,
-  * A, S, D, F, G – decrease the joint values for waist, shoulder, elbow, pitch and roll,
+  * A, S, D, F, G: decrease the joint values for waist, shoulder, elbow, pitch and roll,
   * I, K, and direction keys (on your right-hand side): control the end-effector position.
+  * C, V: move end effector in a circle in the x-y plane, reset circle position

+  * N, K: move to 'nest' position, move to the 'all link horizontal' home position

+    Hold the shift key to move the joints in parallel, not linearly.

 * Control via SpaceNavigator: